csdms/bmi/docs/source/bmi.grid_funcs.md

 This identifier is a required input to the functions listed below.

 A model can have multiple grids.
-For example,
-consider modeling the diffusion of temperature over a flat plate.
-One grid could be a uniform rectilinear grid on which temperature is defined.
-A second grid could be a scalar, on which a constant thermal diffusivity is defined.

 Not all grid functions are used by each type of grid.
 However, all BMI grid functions must be implemented.